A def

 return a + b

-The return type can also be enforced with either of these two syntaxes:
+The return type can also be forced with either of these two syntaxes:

 def mySum(a = 0, b = 0) float: